Diphtheria-Tetanus-Pertussis Vaccine

 Indications for Diphtheria-Tetanus-Pertussis Vaccine

-Tdap is routinely given as a single lifetime dose to children at age 11 or 12 years and to people ≥ 13 years who have never received Tdap (regardless of the interval since the last tetanus-diphtheria [Td] vaccine) or whose vaccine status is unknown.
-This dose is followed by a Td booster every 10 years (see CDC: Adult Immunization Schedule by Age).
+Tdap is routinely administered as a single lifetime dose to children at age 11 or 12 years and to people ≥ 13 years who have never received Tdap (regardless of the interval since the last tetanus-diphtheria [Td] vaccine) or whose vaccine status is unknown.
+This dose is followed by a Td booster every 10 years to ensure continued protection against tetanus and diphtheria.
+The Td booster recommendation includes a single dose of Tdap for adults ≥ 65 years (2, 3).

-• Pregnant women during each pregnancy (preferably at 27 to 36 weeks gestation), regardless of the interval since any previous dose of Tdap
+• Pregnant patients during each pregnancy (preferably between 27 and 36 weeks gestation), regardless of the interval since any previous dose of Tdap

-• Postpartum women who have never received Tdap
+• Postpartum patients who have never received Tdap

-Adults who require a tetanus toxoid-containing vaccine as part of wound management and who have not previously received Tdap are given Tdap instead of tetanus-diphtheria (Td).
-Those who have previously received Tdap may be given Tdap or Td.
+Adults who require a tetanus toxoid-containing vaccine as part of wound management and who have not previously received Tdap are administered Tdap instead of tetanus-diphtheria (Td).
+Those who have previously received Tdap may be administered Tdap or Td.

 People who have had pertussis should still receive a pertussis-containing vaccine as per routine recommendations.